- Thyroid

 Jong Chul Won, Ki-Hyun Baek Endocrinology and Metabolism.2022; 37(6): 851.
 CrossRef - No need of glucocorticoid dose adjustment in patients with adrenal insufficiency before COVID-19 vaccine

 Tania Pilli, Cristina Dalmiglio, Gilda Dalmazio, Alfonso Sagnella, Raffaella Forleo, Lucia Brilli, Fabio Maino, Cristina Ciuoli, Maria Grazia Castagna European Journal of Endocrinology.2022; 187(1): K7.
-CrossRef - COVID-19 mRNA vaccine may trigger subacute thyroiditis
+CrossRef - Diabetes and COVID-19 Vaccination

 Hae Dong Choi, Jun Sung Moon The Journal of Korean Diabetes.2021; 22(4): 221.
 CrossRef